willicc/zota/README.md

 # Auto Submit Script

 This Python script automatically submits random Twitter/X usernames paired with wallet addresses to the website `https://zotachain.fun/`.
-The number of submissions made will correspond to the number of wallet addresses listed in the `address.txt` file.
+The number of submissions made will correspond to the number of wallet addresses listed in the `address.txt` file..

 ## Prerequisites